-The student must make financial arrangements with the Financial Aid Office in regards to FAFSA application, scholarships and/or cash payment plan prior to enrolling.
-Additionally, official transcripts may not be released to the student, or to another institution or agency, until all financial obligations to ASUN have been met. \Students may not be accepted for enrollment if they cannot prove credit worthiness.
+The student must make financial arrangements with the Financial Aid Office in regards to FAFSA application, and scholarships.
+Prior to enrolling, a student may agree to a cash payment plan with the Business Office.
+Additionally, official transcripts may not be released to the student, or to another institution or agency, until all financial obligations to ASUN have been met.
+Students may not be accepted for enrollment if they cannot prove credit worthiness.